 DON’T PUT OFF BUYING BURIAL INSURANCE UNTIL YOU REACH YOUR IDEAL WEIGHT

 Many people put off buying final expense insurance because they plan on losing weight.
-But, many weeks and months have passed, and they haven’t lost weight, and they are still uninsured.
+But, many weeks and months have passed, and they haven’t lost weight and are still uninsured.

 One of the worst things you can do when applying for life insurance is waiting to lose weight to get a better rate.
 Waiting around to get better rates is not a wise decision.
 If you need life insurance, you should buy it now.
-In a year or so, when you reach your ideal weight, you can reapply to qualify for cheaper premiums.
+When you reach your ideal weight in a year or so, you can reapply to qualify for cheaper premiums.

-Don’t take the risk of living without life insurance because we don’t know what will happen tomorrow.
+Don’t risk living without life insurance because we don’t know what will happen tomorrow.
 If you put off getting life insurance until you reach your ideal weight and something happens to you, your family would be left with nothing.
 Buy your policy now and protect your family.

 HOW CAN FUNERAL FUNDS HELP ME?

-Finding a policy with a problem with a build chart needn’t be a frustrating process; working with an independent agency like Funeral Funds will make the process easier and quicker.
+Finding a policy with a problem with a build chart needn’t be frustrating; working with an independent agency like Funeral Funds will make the process easier and quicker.

 If you have a problem with the build chart, let us help you; we will work with you side by side to find a plan that fits your needs.